axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 world-wide tools of all time.
 </p>
 <p>
-A decentralized, transparent COIN is fundamental to such a unified market.
+A decentralized, transparent <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is fundamental to such a unified market.
 These are some of the other things we would need to nourish and support a world-wide market,
 </p>